ntop/ntopng/doc/src/plugins/timeseries_schemas.rst

 User scripts invoked via the `user scripts hooks`_ can use the `Timeseries API`_ to write their own timeseries data and then visualize it in `Custom Pages`_.
-A full example of a plugin specialed in collecting Redis metrics is the `Redis monitor plugin`_ .
+A full example of a plugin specialized in collecting Redis metrics is the `Redis monitor plugin`_ .

 In order to write timeseries, it is first necessary to define the timeseries